firefly-iii/docs/docs/docs/how-to/firefly-iii/installation/kubernetes.md

 # Kubernetes

-(TODO expand)

-In the **[GitHub repository](https://github.com/firefly-iii/kubernetes)** you will find a bunch of YAML files that denote a pretty standard service offering for both Firefly III and an accompanying MySQL database.
+In the [GitHub repository](https://github.com/firefly-iii/kubernetes) you will find a bunch of YAML files that denote a pretty standard service offering for both Firefly III and an accompanying MySQL database.

-You can find more **[instructions on GitHub](https://firefly-iii.github.io/kubernetes/)**.
+You can find more [instructions on GitHub](https://firefly-iii.github.io/kubernetes/).